Particle Dynamics Around the Black String: INTRODUCTION

-Beside the gravitational field, one other parameter that can leave an impact on particle motions around the singularities, is magnetic properties of that singularity.
-Meanwhile, both theoretical and experimental studies show the existence of magnetic fields around the black holes, due to the presence of accretion disk's plasma \cite{Frolov:2010mi}.
-Despite the fact that in most case the magnetic field around the event horizon of black hole is not strong enough to disturb the geometry of the black hole, it would effect the motion of charged particles around it\footnote{These kinds of black holes are known as "weakly magnetized" \cite{Frolov:2010mi}, \cite{Majeed:2014kka}, \cite{Znajek:1976ds}, \cite{Blandford:1977ds}, \cite{Frolov:2011ea} ${B\sim10^{4}-10^{8}\ll10^{14}}$ Gauss.}.
-Therefore, magnetic features of black holes are taken into consideration \cite{Wald:1974np},\cite{Frolov:2010mi},\cite{Majeed:2014kka}.
-Also, it has been shown that the magnetic field have important effect on the existence of stable circular orbits in five dimensional metrics.
-For example, despite there exists stable circular orbits around the four dimensional rotating black holes, there is not such orbits in five dimensional one in the absence of magnetic field \cite{Kaya:2007kh}.
-But, in presence of magnetic field there could be such orbits for both rotating and non-rotating black holes in five dimensions.
+Both theoretical and experimental studies show that the existence of magnetic fields around the black holes ( due to the presence of accretion disk's plasma \cite{Frolov:2010mi},\cite{Akiyama:2019fyp} ) would leave an impact on particle motions around the black objects.
+However, in most cases while the magnetic field around the event horizon of a black hole is not strong enough to disturb the geometry of the black hole, it would affect the motion of charged particles around it\footnote{These kinds of black holes are known as "weakly magnetized" \cite{Frolov:2010mi}, \cite{Majeed:2014kka}, \cite{Znajek:1976ds}, \cite{Blandford:1977ds}, \cite{Frolov:2011ea} ${B\sim10^{4}-10^{8}\ll10^{14}}$ Gauss.}.
+Therefore, the magnetic features of black holes are taken into consideration in studies \cite{Frolov:2010mi},\cite{Majeed:2014kka},\cite{Wald:1974np}.
+Also, it has been shown that the magnetic field has an important impact on the existence of stable circular orbits in five-dimensional space-time.
+Although there exist stable circular orbits around the four-dimensional rotating black holes for massive particles, there are no such orbits in five-dimensional one in the absence of a magnetic field.
+However, in the presence of a magnetic field, there could be such orbits for both rotating and non-rotating black holes in five dimensions \cite{Kaya:2007kh}.